 Introduction to Stocks and Investments

 The Fidelity Youth Account and the BusyKid Visa Prepaid Spend Card made this list for a lot of reasons, but one of these was the ability to invest.
-Giving kids the opportunity to make investments can show them that there is more to money management than spending and saving.
-You can help them choose their investments or give them free reign of their options.
+Giving kids the opportunity to make investments can show them that there is more to money management than spending and budgeting.
+You can help them choose their investments or let them make their own investing decisions.

 You may also like the idea of your child donating their money to charity.
 Apps that allow kids to donate typically do so by pre-selecting a number of reputable organizations and giving users the option of giving charitably to these.
 Users may then donate a percentage of their entire balance or make donations of fixed amounts.

-Parents can decide to take it one step further by awarding account bonuses when a child makes the decision to donate to charity for themselves.
+Parents can decide to take it one step further by awarding account bonuses if their kid makes the decision to donate to charity for themselves.
 Some apps even let kids set up donation goals just as they would savings goals.